influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/guides/calculate_percentages.md

    - To query **from multiple** data sources, use the `join()` function.
    - To query **from the same** data source, use the `pivot()` function.

+For examples using the `join()` function to calculate percentages and more examples of calculating percentages, see [Calculate percentage with Flux] (/v2.0/query-data/flux/calculate-percentages/).

 #### Data variable

 Because steps 1-3 are required for every math operation in Flux, we'll store the data from these steps in a `data` variable for reuse.